Chun-Yang/Chun-Yang.github.io/_posts/2015-08-08-how-to-structure-meteor-app.markdown

 categories: meteor
 ---

+Prerequisite: [Meteor official doc on structuring your applications][doc]

 # Major goals of structuring your meteor app
 - Another developer should be able to understand your app structure in a short amount of time.